plasticmacaroni/radiant-dawn-plus-missables-guide/checklists/fire-emblem-project-ember.md

 - ::item_story:: Gather 4 ||vulnerary|| that you can steal from enemies here

-- ::if your Nomads (Sue and Sin) have more experience than than you Pegasus Knights you'll go route A, and if your Pegasus Knights Shanna and Thea have more, you'll go route B
+- ::task:: If your Nomads (Sue and Sin) have more experience than than you Pegasus Knights you'll go route A, and if your Pegasus Knights Shanna and Thea have more, you'll go route B

 ::branch::western_isles_route::Sacae Route|Illia Route